Transparent Language

 Although you would almost certainly learn some useful words and phrases, I just can’t recommend using these courses as I don’t think they’re all that helpful.
 There are lots of language learning apps that I’d rather use.

-Course overview
+Course Overview

-While the amount of content varies by language, all of the Essentials Courses have an almost identical format for you to work through.
+While the amount of content varies by language, all the Essentials Courses have an almost identical format for you to work through.

 The bulk of the content is found in the ‘My Learning Path’ section where you’ll find various units on topics such as ‘Organize Your Trip’, ‘Staying at a Hotel’ and ‘We’re Going Shopping’.
 While most languages seem to have eleven units (this is the maximum as far as I can tell), some such as Brazilian Portuguese do have less.